 - Dr Paul Morgan (Loughborough University)

-Opportunities to carry out postgraduate research towards an MPhil / PhD exist and further information may be obtained from the NTU Graduate School.
+Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
+Further information may be obtained on the NTU Research Degrees website: https://www.ntu.ac.uk/research/research-degrees-at-ntu

 Consultancy and Enterprise